 5. Location, Location, Location

-Location is one key to owning a successful small business.
+Location is one key to owning a small business that succeeds.
 My clients were used to seeing me in a nice Beverly Hills bank lobby.
 When I started my business, I worked out of my house and went to see them in their homes.
 What was I thinking?
 I lost many good clients as a result.
 If you have a business that is struggling, a great location might help.
-On the other hand, even if you have a great business, the wrong location could ruin you.
+And even if you have a great business, the wrong location could ruin you.
 Think about where your customers live, parking and lighting, location of competitors and local demand for your product or service.

 6. Have a good plan, Stan.